-This morning, visit the 19th-century built Gandan Monastery, the largest and most important monastery in Mongolia.
-Later, explore the Museum of Mongolian History where you can gain an insight into the culture of Mongolia, and the Museum of Fine Arts.
-Sightseeing today involves 4-5 hours on foot with some driving time included.
-Please note that both of the museums and the Gandan Monastery will charge extra fees (approximately US\$15 total) for using a camera in their exhibits.
+This morning visit the 19th-century built Gandan Monastery and the Sukhbaatar Square.
+Continue to explore the Museum of Mongolian History and gain an insight into the culture of Mongolia.
+Later, visit the Zanabazar Museum of Fine Art.
+Sightseeing today involves approximately 4-5 hours of sightseeing on foot with some driving time included.
+Please note that both the museums and the Gandan Monastery we visit today will charge extra fees (approximately US\$15 total) for using a camera in their exhibits.

-Gandan Monastery - Gandan Monastery means 'great place of complete joy', and is the largest, most significant monastery in the country.
+Gandan Monastery - Meaning 'great place of complete joy', which is the largest, most significant monastery in the country.
 Building began in 1838 and today there are over 150 monks in residence.
 Lining the walls of the temple are many images of the Buddha of Longevity, Ayush.